 She has just finished a book-length fragmented memoir of poetic essays, Tracing the Desire Line on marriage, desire, identity, and home.

-She’s also working on a new collection of essays, which explores definitions of wildness, the feminine, beauty, and maps, among other subjects.
-She’s also trying to write a novel, she thinks, about two women exploring freedom, intimacy, and activism in the American West.
+She’s also working on a new collection of essays, which explores the high desert of the Great Basin, Mary Austin, activism, definitions of wildness, the feminine, and beauty among other subjects.

 She teaches Zumba dance classes and runs an organic market farm with her husband and two children.